drjack0/kloaka/docs/Second_Delivery/Second_Delivery_Technology_AWS.md

 ## Future Plans
 - Implement the "Zone" mechanism with Lambdas and Dynamo Tables
   - Latitude and Longitude ranges
-- Send messages to devices through API
+- Send messages to devices (LED indicator on/off) through Lambda
-  - "Cognito" authorization
 - Power Management, analysis on the cloud
 - Dashboard